zzz136454872/_vimrc/readme.md

 4. autocomplete
     with the help of ycm

+5. go to defination
+    this can be done through ctags or ycm.
 ## plug-ins
 1. vim-plug
-    It needs to be installed manually.
+    This needs to be installed manually.
 2. nerdtree
 3. vim-latex
 4. vim-markdown